oliviergimenez/capture-recapture-review/README.md

 - Question 8: How to **manage populations** (conservation, regulation, harvesting, reintroduction) is keeping folks busy: population size and population trends are used as ecological indicators.

-- Question 9: Ecologists are concerned about the **effects of marking on animals** and devote efforts to quantify these effects.
+- Question 9: Ecologists are concerned about animal welfare and the **effects of marking on animals** and devote efforts to quantify these effects.

 - Question 10: Folks are using **genetic information** in new innovative ways to estimate demographic parameters (close-kin method, population assignment)